HL7/fhir-registry-protocols-ig/input/pagecontent/test_plan.md

 ##### Success Criteria
 * The actor has the list of available logical models in a searchset Bundle as a response to Test Step 1.
-* The actor has a validated StructureDefinition of the Logical model of the Registry data dictionary
+* The actor has a validated StructureDefinition of the Logical model of the Registry data dictionary.

 #### Parsing of the Logical Model mappings